sdg-ai/diversity-engine/README.md

 * `SECRET_ACCESS_KEY` (secret key for wasabi storage)
 * `PYTHONPATH=.:src`

-For this, put all these variable in a `.env` file, and run:
+For this, put all these variables in a `.env` file, and run:
 `set -o allexport; source .env; set +o allexport`